andrewcooke/spokes/README.md

 ### Pattern Names

+The patterns above have names like 2,0A1.
+Below I describe these in detail, but all you really need to know is:

+* The numbers are spoke offsets.

+* For A patterns, reflect the spokes described by the offsets around trailing 0 offset (radial) spoke.

+* For B patterns, reflect all the spokes.

+* C patterns are written out completely.

+* Any trailing digit gives the number of additional radial spokes.

+So 2,0A1 consists of

+* an offset 2 spoke,

+* a radial spoke,

+* an offset -2 spoke (the first spoke, reflected),

+* another radial spoke,

+and so is better known as the Adapated Crow's Foot.

 To write this software and organise the results into the catalogue above I have had to invent some terms.
 My apologies if these are confusing, or replace / conflict with existing usage.